National Defence College, Nigeria

-National Defence College (NDC), formerly known as the National War College (NWC), is an apex military training institution of Nigeria for senior military officer of the Nigeria Armed Forces.
+National Defence College (NDC), formerly known as the National War College (NWC), is an apex military training institution of Nigeria for senior military officers of the Nigerian Armed Forces.

+The NDC was established in 1992 as the highest military training institution for senior officers of the Nigerian Armed Forces, and is considered a centre of excellence for peace support operations training at the strategic level for West Africa.
+It was originally located in Lagos before relocating to Abuja, and has been permanently situated in the Jabi District of Abuja since 1998.
+The college provides the highest level of professional military education and training, and conducts research on security and governance through its Centre for Strategic Research and Studies.

 Establishment

-The institution was established in 1992 as the highest military training institution for senior officers of the Nigerian Armed Force and also considered as an center of Excellence for peace support operations training in a strategic level for West Africa regions, the NDC was formerly known as the National War College when it was established.
+The institution was established in 1992 as the highest military training institution for senior officers of the Nigerian Armed Forces and is considered a centre of excellence for peace support operations training at the strategic level for West Africa regions.

-Apart from the long strong tri-service military training heritage of the Nigerian Armed Forces with the foundation of Armed Forces Command and Staff College, Jaji and Nigerian Defence Academy as a middle level staff training college, this was the appropriate effective cost to traditionally established a tri-service basis for a new strategic level military institution.
+The NDC complements existing tri-service military training institutions, including the Armed Forces Command and Staff College in Jaji and the Nigerian Defence Academy, by providing training at the highest strategic level.

 History and background

-NDC firstly started it operating in a temporary place at the former Ministry of Foreign Affairs site in Lagos before relocating to Abuja in 1995 also as a temporary site at the adjacent Herbert Macaulay Way in Abuja, it permanently moved to the main site in September 1998 at the Piwoyi street along the Nnamdi Azikwe International Airport road, Jabi District Abuja by Sani Abacha after inaugurating the Nigeria War College course 4.
+The NDC initially operated from a temporary location at the former Ministry of Foreign Affairs site in Lagos before relocating to Abuja in 1995, again on a temporary basis, at Herbert Macaulay Way.
+It permanently moved to its current site in September 1998 at Piwoyi Street, along the Nnamdi Azikiwe International Airport road in the Jabi District of Abuja, following the inauguration of War College course 4 by Sani Abacha.

 The institution direction of its affairs is presided by the Board of Governor comprises; the Minister of Defence, Commandant NDC, Chief of Defence Staff, Chief of Air Staff, Chief of Army Staff, Chief of Naval Staff and the Permanent Secretary of the Ministry of Defence.

 Philosophy

-NDC provides the highest level of professional training programmes, formal military experience and education as advanced sense of military professionalism together with the process of making decision through structures of democratic political culture, giving the development policy option of when, where and how to applied the application of force for security and peaceful existences.
+The NDC provides the highest level of professional military training, education, and formal experience, with an emphasis on military professionalism and decision-making within democratic political structures.
+It addresses policy options regarding the application of force for national security and regional stability.

 Mission

-The mission of the institution is to impart knowledge and development of expertise and skills for selected senior officer and civilian ones through a firm understanding for the factors which implies the impact of the nations security and prepare them in higher responsibilities at strategic and operational level both in international assignment.
+The mission of the institution is to impart knowledge and develop expertise and skills in selected senior military officers and civilians through a firm understanding of the factors affecting national security, and to prepare them for higher responsibilities at the strategic and operational level, including international assignments.

-The NDC and it fellows intention is to play a part in evolution of military thoughts meeting the new circumstances of the 21st century.
-The NDC mission and philosophy is pursued through seminars, conference, lectures, syndicate assignments and workshops.
+The NDC and its fellows aim to contribute to the evolution of military thought in the context of 21st-century challenges.
+The mission and philosophy of the NDC are pursued through seminars, conferences, lectures, syndicate assignments, and workshops.